Go to Next Chapter -- Return to Contents/Index

 “Looks like gibberish,” observed Neva.

-“I’m lucking I could punch up AOL,” Sam confessed, trying one more time.
+“I’m lucky I got this far,” Sam confessed, trying one more time.

-A similar mish-mash of letters was now displayed in the e-mail address box of the write menu.
+A similar mish-mash of letters was now displayed in the e-mail address box.

 “Try using just one,” Drew held up a nail.